npm/npm/doc/cli/shrinkwrap.md

 1. Run "npm install" in the package root to install the current versions of all dependencies.
 2. Add or update dependencies. "npm install" each new or updated package individually and then update package.json.
+Note that they must be explicitly named in order to be installed: running `npm install` with no arguments will merely reproduce the existing shrinkwrap.
 3. Validate that the package works as expected with the new dependencies.
 4. Run "npm shrinkwrap", commit the new npm-shrinkwrap.json, and publish your package.

 You can use npm-outdated(1) to view dependencies with newer versions available.

-### Other notes
+### Other Notes

 Since "npm shrinkwrap" uses the locally installed packages to construct the shrinkwrap file, devDependencies will be included if and only if you've